 With a budget of EUR 3 billion, the EIT’s new ambitious strategy for 2021 to 2027 focuses on four main elements that reflect the needs of European innovation and will help Europe’s largest innovation ecosystem thrive:

 - Strengthening the impact of its Knowledge and Innovation Communities (KICs): They deliver a wide range of innovation and entrepreneurship activities across Europe from entrepreneurial education to innovation driven research projects to business creation and acceleration services.
 This support will continue to grow across Europe in the coming years.

 - Boosting the innovation capacity of higher education as part of the EIT HEI INITIATIVE - Innovation Capacity Building for Higher Education.
 The aim is to help higher education institutions (HEI) teach innovation and entrepreneurship by encouraging these institutions to build their capacities and develop concrete actions to increase their impact.
 Universities will be equipped with the right tools to support innovation across their campuses and beyond.

-- Increasing the regional impact of Knowledge and Innovation Communities: In the future, the EIT will strengthen its networks, involving more higher education institutions, businesses and research organisations by developing regional outreach strategies.
-The selection of cooperation partners and the preparation of KIC activities will be more inclusive.
-KICs will also develop links to Smart Specialisation Strategies, an EU initiative to spur economic growth and job creation by enabling each region to identify and develop its own competitive advantages.
+- Increasing the regional impact of Knowledge and Innovation Communities: the EIT will strengthen its innovation ecosystem, involving more higher education institutions, businesses and research organisations by developing regional outreach strategies.
+The selection of cooperation partners and the preparation of EIT Community activities will be more inclusive.
+EIT KICs will also develop links to Smart Specialisation Strategies, an EU initiative to spur economic growth and job creation by enabling each region to identify and develop its own competitive advantages.

 Find out more about how the EIT Community has been powering talented entrepreneurs and innovators to date: